gobo-ws/cuetrigger-for-shelly/INSTALL.md

 **Hardware Setup:**
 - Connect the pushbutton or switch to your Shelly device.
 Follow the wiring instructions in the Shelly documentation
-- Ensure your Visual Productions device is connected to the same network as your Shelly device
+-  Make sure all devices are on the same local network or accessible remotely if needed

 ---